luisgalliza/cesarSchool-ListaDeExercicoDom/README.md

 ## 🎓 Contexto Acadêmico
 Atividade prática realizada na **CESAR School**, voltada para o aprendizado de **eventos, funções e manipulação básica do DOM**, consolidando conhecimentos iniciais de programação web.

+---

+# 🧩 JavaScript Exercise — Events and Interactivity 🇺🇸

+This repository contains an **academic activity** developed at **CESAR School**, using **HTML and JavaScript**, with a focus on **page interactivity** through events.

+## ✨ Exercise Objective
+The goal of this activity was to practice fundamental concepts of **JavaScript applied to front-end development**, especially:
+- Capturing user events;
+- Interacting with page elements;
+- Dynamically updating content;
+- Integrating HTML with JavaScript.

+## ⚙️ About the Exercise
+The exercise consists of a simple page where user actions (such as clicks or button interactions) trigger **JavaScript functions** that modify the behavior or content displayed on the screen.

+The main focus of the project is the **logic and functionality of JavaScript**, with HTML serving only as the structural base.

+## 🛠️ Technologies Used
+- HTML5
+- JavaScript (ES6+)

+## 🎓 Academic Context
+Practical activity carried out at **CESAR School**, aimed at learning **events, functions, and basic DOM manipulation**, reinforcing initial web programming concepts.